 NOTICE: THIS VIDEO CLIP ABOUT A WORLD WAR II BATTLE COMBINES HISTORICAL FOOTAGE, FROM THE U.S. NATIONAL ARCHIVES, WITH INTERVIEWS AND RECREATED SCENES.

-Exactly seven months to the day, after Japan bombed Pearl Harbor, 11,000 American Marines land on a Pacific island called Guadalcanal.
+Exactly eight months to the day, after Japan bombed Pearl Harbor, 11,000 American Marines land on a Pacific island called Guadalcanal.
 They are about to commence the first Allied offensive against the Empire of Japan.

 Their immediate objective is to capture an airfield which Japanese construction workers are building.
 If that airfield were completed, and operated by the Japanese, Allied shipping in the Pacific would be dangerously compromised.
 This is a mission the Allies cannot lose.

 At first, it seems that "Operation Watchtower" (the battle's code name) would go smoothly.
 Days have passed without heavy fighting since most of the 2,600 Japanese men on the island are working on the airfield.
 Then ... ships from the Japanese fleet arrive, and everything changes for the Allied fighters.

 Under heavy bombardment, Allied ships (still stocked with ground supplies) are forced to withdraw.
 Marines are left on the island without enough material to support them.

 Many of the Marines are barely out of high school.
 Although highly trained, they are young.
 Their average age is eighteen.
 They will ultimately oppose Japanese soldiers - mostly in their 20s - who have seen prior combat.

 The Japanese know the island's terrain.
 They are extremely confident and, to this point in the war, have been very successful.
 They live by a military code known as "Bushido," meaning "way of the warrior."

 Part of a warrior's way is to follow seven virtues: